dabaquita/UCF-Tower-Defense/README.md

 Nicholas Nachowicz:
 - Add minimum of 3 User Stories to the product backlog
+- Install Unity and verify that it works on local environment
+- Connect Unity to GitHub repository

 Denielle Abaquita:
 - Add minimum of 3 User Stories to the product backlog